As I write this to you in early November, I wish you a happy Seasons Greetings!

-On the other hand, when we are grounded in our values, connected to our listeners, and have a firm vision of where we want to go with them, we have an opportunity to improve lives all around us.
-I see that when we take the steering wheel of our speakership with two hands, we strengthen our society and ourselves.
+On the other hand, when we are grounded in our values, connected to our listeners, and have a firm vision of where we want to go with them, we can improve lives all around us.
+When we take the steering wheel of our speakership with two hands, we strengthen our society and ourselves.

-Senator Mitt Romney (yes, a distant cousin, and no, he doesn’t know me) wrote about this need for everyday leadership in The Atlantic in July 2022. “… leadership must come from fathers and mothers, teachers and nurses, priests and rabbis, businessmen and businesswomen, journalists and pundits.
+Senator Mitt Romney wrote about this need for everyday leadership in The Atlantic in July 2022. “… leadership must come from fathers and mothers, teachers and nurses, priests and rabbis, businessmen and businesswomen, journalists and pundits.
 That will require us all to rise above ourselves—above our grievances and resentments—and grasp the mantle of leadership our country so badly needs.”

 Do you recognize the places in your world where you are being asked to use your words to lead?
 Here are some examples.

-She had been concerned and curious about the many books being banned across the country and simply wanted to have a record of which books were being banned where.
+She had been concerned and curious about the many banned books across the country.
+She simply wanted to have a record of which books were banned and where.
 So she revved up the engine of Excel, did some research, and started entering data.
 She opened it up to the public, so she wasn’t alone in entering data or viewing the numbers.

 She wasn’t given a new title, or a raise, or a budget, or employees to manage.
-She was being asked to use her voice to share her knowledge publicly and speak up about a topic that was important to her.
-She was being asked to share her vision of why books were essential to children.
-There was an audience she had never met that was asking to hear her ideas.
+Media sources asked her to use her voice to share her knowledge publicly and speak up about a topic that was important to her.
+They asked her to share her vision of why books were essential to children.
+There was an audience she had never met that asked to hear her ideas.

 Leading your immediate community: “You guys, here’s what we need to do next.” —Rachel Preslar